France–Spain relations: 19th century

 Revolutionary France and Bourbon Spain signed the Treaty of San Ildefonso in 1796 as part of their shared opposition to Britain.
+In 1804, after the Haitian Revolution had ended, France was almost defeated and driven out of the colony by Toussaint Louverture's successors Jean-Jacques Dessalines and Henri Christophe which declared Haiti independent and become the world's first and oldest black republic in human history and the second independent nation in the Western Hemisphere after the United States.
 The relationship spoiled after defeat in 1805 at the Battle of Trafalgar, and in 1808, French Emperor Napoleon invaded Spain and named his brother Joseph as King of Spain as part of a plan to get closer to invading Britain's ally, Portugal.
 The British under the Duke of Wellington drove the French out of Spain in 1813 following the Battle of Vitoria.

 The Bourbon king Ferdinand VII was imprisoned by Napoleon, but still remained recognized as Spanish monarch by Napoleon's adversaries.
 He returned to the throne in 1813 after the defeat of the French in the Peninsular War.

 In 1820, a military uprising in Spain lead to a liberal government, the Trienio Liberal, to come to power.
 Two years later, Ferdinand VII lobbied the monarchs of Europe to help him restore his power, to which France responded by sending 60,000 troops which overthrew the liberal government and re-installed Ferdinand as the absolute monarch.